geoadmin/doc-tech/page/status.md

 ---
 # Use the following variables to set the homepage preview
-previewType: "info"  # possible values: "info", "warning", "danger"
+previewType: "info" # possible values: "info" or "warning"
 previewTitle: "All systems operational"
 previewContent: "All systems are fully operational and available for use."
 ---